 Travel With Heart

-When I began my solo travels in 2013, Tata was not able to come with me.
+When I began my solo travels in 2013, Tata was not able to accompany me.
 The first trip I took was to Puerto Rico to see where my grandparents were born and lived.
-Since that trip, I traveled to many different places in South America.
-Ultimately, I decided to move to Madrid, Spain to teach abroad.
-I chose Madrid so that I could find out more about the culture and history of Spain.
+Since that adventure, I traveled to many different places in South America.
+Ultimately, I decided to move to Madrid to teach abroad.
+I chose the Spanish capital so that I could find out more about the culture and history of this Iberian country.
 After all, my ancestors were from Mallorca!

 Exploring Apart From Tata